BOOKS | DIGITAL | MEDIA

 A decade as an actor taught Lofton the power of story-telling and compelling narratives.
 When not writing for adults and young adults, he’s a senior advisor at the Library of Congress, where he’s surrounded by books and people who love them.

 The author’s writing is infused with a southern voice gleaned from his Georgia childhood.
 His characters live on the fringes and face bullies as if they were paper predators.
-His debut novel Red Clay Suzie, due in 2022, tells the story of Philbet, a gay boy enraptured by cars, who struggles with body-blow rejection to find resolution in life lessons learned in Grandaddy’s vegetable garden.
+His debut novel, Red Clay Suzie, released January, 2023, tells the story of Philbet, a gay boy enraptured by cars, who struggles with his identity and differences in his physicality in the context of his conservative home.
+He finds resolution in lessons learned in his granddaddy’s vegetable garden.

 Brodie Lowe is an award-winning short story writer and novelist based in South Carolina.
 He has received the Elizabeth Boatwright Coker Fellowship in Fiction and the Author Fellowship by The Martha's Vineyard Institute of Creative Writing.
 He is a two-time finalist of the Ron Rash Award in Fiction.
 His stories have appeared in the Broad River Review, Mystery Tribune, New Plains Review, Eastern Iowa Review, The Mark Literary Review, and elsewhere.